Meir Ariel: Biography

+Childhood

 Ariel was born on the Fast of Esther in 1942 and grew up in Kibbutz Mishmarot.
+The son of Guda and Alexander (Sasha) Ariel (Bashmashnikov), the youngest son after two daughters.
+His father was one of the founders of Kibbutz, an educator, and the manager of the school Ariel attended.

+In his youth, Ariel experimented with writing poetry, and his songs were composed by his friend, Shalom Hanoch, as part of "Hamishmaron", the kibbutz's singing group.
+Hanan Yovel also took part in the creative process.

-Since childhood he was a friend of Shalom Hanoch, who also lived there and who went on to become one of Israel's most popular rock artists.
+Since childhood, Meir Ariel was a friend of Shalom Hanoch, who also lived there and became one of Israel's most popular rock artists.

+Military Service, "Jerusalem of Iron", and the United States

 Ariel served in the Paratroopers Brigade of the IDF and participated as part of that brigade in the Battle for Jerusalem at the beginning of the Six-Day War.
 This inspired him to write the song "Yerushalayim Shel Barzel" ("Jerusalem of Iron").
 The song was based on Naomi Shemer's hit song "Jerusalem of Gold", and borrowed its melody (in turn borrowed from the Basque folk song "Pello Joxepe").
 It was his reaction to what he saw as the hyper-patriotism of the Israeli public and media of that time.
 The "Yerushalayim Shel Barzel" mini-album cover showed Ariel in his military uniform thus giving him the nickname "the singing paratrooper".

+In 1966, Meir Ariel married Tirza Hagadish from Kibbutz Kfar Szold.

+Despite the fame, Ariel decided that he was not interested in pursuing a career as a singer-paratrooper, as he distanced himself from the gimmicks involved.
+In June 1968, he travelled with his wife and daughter Shiraz to Detroit in the United States as a representative for the United Kibbutz Movement.
+He was greatly influenced by American music, especially Bob Dylan, and the messages conveyed in his songs.
+Ariel began writing songs inspired by Dylan.
+Wanting a break from Kibbutz life, Ariel moved to the United States, working as a Shaliach to the labour Zionist Habonim Youth Movement.
+The family stayed in Detroit for about two years and eventually returned to Israel.
+During their time in Detroit, their son Shachar was born.

 After living in the United States for some time, Ariel returned to Israel and decided to create folk rock-inspired music.
 He fought in the Yom Kippur War in the Suez Canal and returned to Mishmarót after the war.
 Between 1978 and 1988, he released his first three LPs.
 The first album's title, Shirey Chag Umoed Venofel, is a play on words of the term "Shirèy Chag uMoèd" which means "holiday songs".
 The album's title could also mean, in Hebrew, "songs for circling, tripping, and falling".

-In 1987, Ariel, his wife Tirtza, and their three children moved to Tel Aviv.
-Between 1990 and 1997, he released one more LP, one collection album, one live album and three more LPs, the last one being Bernard veLouise [Bernard and Louise].